syncfusion-content/wpf-docs/wpf/Linear-Gauge/Scale.md

 ## Setting scale direction

-You can set the scale position to its forward and backward using the `ScalePosition` property.
+You can set the scale position to its forward and backward using the [`ScaleDirection`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfGauge.WPF~Syncfusion.UI.Xaml.Gauges.LinearScale~ScaleDirection.html) property.

 {% tabs %}